Can Asana Inc. (ASAN) Remain Competitive?

 Wolfe Research gave a rating of “Outperform” to ASAN, setting the target price at $40 in the report published on April 23rd of the current year.

-After a stumble in the market that brought ASAN to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.63% of gains for the given period.
+After a stumble in the market that brought ASAN to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.23% of loss for the given period.

 Insider Trading